wtre/iBMSC/README.md

 # Changes
 Listed in the order added.
 ## Bugfixes
-* Added keybindings for lane D1-D8.
+* Added keybindings for DP and PMS.
 See **Keyboard Shortcuts** for more information.
 * Fixed the search function such that notes on lane A8 and D8 are now searchable.
 * Fixed the mirror function such that notes between A1 and D8 are reflected locally.
+Supports PMS as well.
 * Fixed the Statistic Label not including notes between D1-D8.
 Statistic window still not fixed.
 * Fixed the total note count on the toolbar.
 * Reorganized the sidebar so you can tab between textboxes properly (mostly).
 * Prevented notes in Expansion Code from being loaded.

 ## Functionalities
 * Added Random and S-Random.
+Supports PMS as well.
 * Added a display for recommended #TOTAL.
 * The application now saves the option "Disable Vertical Moves".
 * Changed the temporary bms file extension from .bms to .bmsc.